972C8/bucket-webapp/README.md

 #### Support of Images (using Inheritance)

-The support of uploading images both as profile pictures and for bucket items is enabled through a custom implementation that stores images as byte[] in the database and using inheritance with AbstractImage as the abstract superclass.
+The support of uploading images both as profile pictures and for bucket items is enabled through a custom implementation that stores images in the file system and a corresponding object in the database, which holds the relevant information to retrieve the image.
+The implementation employs inheritance through AbstractImage as the abstract superclass with BucketItemImage and ProfilePicture extending from it.

 This is highlighted in the domain model and implemented accordingly.
-The abstract class AbstractImage holds the main attributes relevant to images (such as fileName, fileType and data) and the classes ProfilePicture and BucketItemImage extend it.
+The abstract class AbstractImage holds the main attributes relevant to images (such as fileName, fileType and fileUrl) and the classes ProfilePicture and BucketItemImage extend it.

 **Single table inheritance and discriminator:**

 The image implementation uses single table inheritance and a discriminator column.
-This effectively means that only asingle table is created in the database (although there are 3 classes!) and that the discriminator is used to determine which class the particular row belongs to.
+This effectively means that only a single table is created in the database (although there are 3 classes!) and that the discriminator is used to determine which class the particular row belongs to.
 More information is found at https://en.wikibooks.org/wiki/Java_Persistence/Inheritance#Single_Table_Inheritance

+**Storing of Images:**

+Images are stored in the directory "/uploads" and a database entry is created for either BucketItem or ProfilePicture, which holds the relevant information (fileName, fileType, fileUrl).
+When a GET request is sent, the entry is retrieved from the database and the image is taken from the file system using this information.

+Images can be both stored in the database and using the file system.
+The implementation initially stored the images in the database, but due to compatibility issue when using PostgreSQL on Heroku and Oracle locally, it was decided to store images in the directory.

+Read more about this issue in the [deployment section](#deployment).

 #### Location (Google Maps API)